Skip to main content

 • Heat rash is an itchy skin condition caused by blocked sweat glands.

-• There’s no way to get rid of heat rash fast, but it does go away on its own within 2 to 4 days.
+• There’s no way to get rid of heat rash fast, but it usually goes away on its own.

 • Skin exfoliation, cool compresses, and antihistamines can help soothe heat rash.

 While there’s no quick fix for heat rash, there are treatments that can soothe your skin.
-And if you’re more prone to heat rash, there are steps you can take to keep your skin smooth and rash free all summer long.
+And if you’re more prone to heat rash, there are steps you can take to keep your skin smooth and free from rashes all summer long.

 What is heat rash?